 Planned Parenthood of California: Planned Parenthood of California was engaged in 2012 in proposing legislation amending state codes on the provision of non-surgical abortions, as well as working out the application of various pieces of the new federal health plan to the state of California and, most especially, its impact on women's health.
 I worked with them through the legislative cycle on new legislation, as well as working with the author, Senator Chris Kehoe, and preparing various supporting documents.
 In 2013, the bill, then authored by Assembly Member Toni Atkins, was signed into law.

 Institute for Elected Women: California: Following the November, 2010, election, former Assemblymember Patty Berg and I presented a series of sessions for new women members of the California Legislature to help them navigate the choppy waters faced by new members of the Assembly.
 The trainings began with a two day orientation in November and continued with two full days in January and continuing mentoring in California over the next two years.
 Faculty for the Institute, as well as all mentors, are women who are former or current members of the California Assembly or Senate.
 In June, former Assemblymember Berg and I met with women who are members, or former members, of the Ohio Legislature, including the only woman to serve as Speaker of the House and the woman who was Ohio's recent Attorney General, to discuss the possibility of replicating the Institute in Ohio, which is also a term-limited state.
 In August, 2011, I traveled to San Antonio for the NCSL conference and presented the concept of the Institute to the members of the Executive Board for the NCSL Women's Network.
 We have also sent letters to states that have women's legislative caucuses, offering the program.

-Women's PAC: I am serving as co-chair of the Board of a Women's Political Action Committee focused on supporting Democratic women candidates for statewide and state office.
+Women's PAC: For several years, I served as co-chair of the Board of a Women's Political Action Committee focused on supporting Democratic women candidates for statewide and state office.

 I am also offering technical assistance and time to other public entities, as asked, and am available to speak, as requested.